bioinfo-munich/bioinfo-munich.github.io/about.md

 ## Why join us on the mailing list? ##
 It is a convenient way to stay informed of the last news.

-## Why join us during our events? ##
-Life without interractions would be sad.
-It is so much nicer to organise some meetup!

-## Goal of the community ##
+## Interdisciplinary research ##
 We hope this small community will help with promoting interdisciplinary research atmosphere in Munich!

-It is important that the members present their work/interests to help people from other fields/different academic backgrounds get into the state of art.
+**It is important to us that members help people from other academic backgrounds get into the state of art or the field.**